SigmaHQ/sigma-specification/Sigma_specification.md

 product: windows
 ```

-The rule can be use with  Sysmon, Windows Security Auditing and possible product-specific like EDR...
+The rule can be use with  Sysmon, Windows Security Auditing and possible product-specific like EDR.

 More information in [appendix_taxonomy](appendix/appendix_taxonomy.md) and [SigmaHQ documentation](https://github.com/SigmaHQ/sigma/blob/master/documentation/README.md)